Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: New integrable maps from ODEs with regular solutions

-As an illustration of the usefulness of the categorical approach developed above, we propose here some examples of integrable maps constructed according to the main theorems.
-They are associated with ODEs that are particularly relevant in the applications.
+As an illustration of the usefulness of the categorical approach developed in this work, we propose here some examples of integrable maps constructed according to the main Theorems~\ref{main1} and \ref{main2}, concerning differential equations admitting regular solutions.
+These maps are associated with ODEs that are particularly relevant in the applications.